 The membership plan allows us to convert from a public to a private use facility.
 The advantages to us are: 1) better information about those who are on the site, 2) improved security, 3) more predictable revenue, 4) ability to offer more value and increase the number of services, 5) ability to bypass handling so many small dollar transactions, 6) reduce waste of live and fresh baits, 7) increase overall usage of the facility, 8) reduce trash and damage because users feel connected to the facility, 9) create a positive community environment, 10) allow all of us at MIM to more easily know all of our users by name, 11) encourage referrals to new members, 12) avoid health department concerns and clarify that we are not a retail food establishment as defined by NJ law, 13) benefit from the positive public relations be offering something different and unique, 14) allows the marina manager to identify and welcome guests as membership prospects, 15) eases our sales tax compliance burden.
 We could go on, but you get the idea!

 The concept is to replace the fee for products and services that do not cost us on a per unit basis with a single annual household membership fee.
 For example, to illustrate the distinction, minnows or grass shrimp that we catch are included as member benefits (even though we must pay a license fee to the state to catch them).
-But live bait that we must purchase from a local watermen is not included as a member benefit.
+In contrast, bait or tackle that we must purchase is not included as a member benefit.

 Who is covered under the member policy?

-Membership priviges extend to the listed member and all household members listed on the membership application.
+Membership privileges extend to the listed member and all household members listed on the membership application.
 Others will be considered as quests.

 What is the guest policy?

-The cost is $54.38 ($50 membership fee plus $4.38 NJ sales tax) for 2018 for the household membership if paid in cash or online debit card.
-A $2 credit card processing fee may also be applied.
+The cost is $50 for 2018 for the household membership if paid in cash or online debit card.
+A $2 credit card processing fee may also be applied if paid by card on site.
 The membership runs on a calendar year basis.
-The fee may change in the future.
+The membership fee may change in the future.

-The membership fee is used to pay for and offest our cost of providing marina services.
-Marina financial transacions are supervised by the controller, Tony Novak, and some property management services are provided by Baysave Corporation.
+The membership fee is used to pay for and offset our cost of providing marina services.
+Marina financial transactions are supervised by the controller, Tony Novak, and some property management services are provided by Baysave Corporation.
 In most cases we maintain an open books policy so if you have a question about marina finances, please ask.

 How do I join as a member?